tylerwight/miniGL/README.md

 # miniGL

-A small and simple 2D OpenGL "engine" in C using:
+A small and simple 2D OpenGL engine in C using:
 - GLFW - multi platform OpenGL
 - GLEW - OpenGL extensions
 - Nuklear - menus
-- OpenAL - audio (todo)
+- OpenAL - audio

-I am trying to learn more about OpenGL, this abstraction may be based on some silly ideas/assumptions.
+- stb_image.h - image loading

+This engine handles rendering, texturing, batch rendering, audio, input, for openGL is a simple package.
+A simple example game is setup by default in the repo.
+It is entirely contained to main.c

 ![alt text](assets/image.png)

+# how to build:

+## linux

+## windows

-# tmp
+# todo

-$ pacman -S mingw-w64-ucrt-x86_64-openal
+- particle system
+- animations
+- fix memory leak